dissyskcl/starter-academic/content/authors/sollich/_index.md

 # Display name
 title: Peter Sollich
 weight: 10
-role: Professor of Statistical Physics, now Professor of Non-Equilibrium Statistical Physics at the University of Göttingen
+role: Formerly Professor of Statistical Physics, now Professor of Non-Equilibrium Statistical Physics at the University of Göttingen

 # Is this the primary user of the site?
 superuser: false